wlycdgr/i18n-janitor/README.md

 # i18n-janitor

+### THIS TOOL IS NOT READY FOR USE - THIS WARNING WILL BE REMOVED ONCE IT IS

 A CLI tool for identifying and removing unused localization tokens in browser extensions that use the Chrome i18n localization file format.
 Created to help maintain the Ghostery browser extension.